Causality in the Can: Diet Coke's Impact on Fatness: Methodology

-We have extracted the data required for constructing the causal diagram, and before proceeding, it is essential to clarify the data type of each variable.
-As shown in Figure~\ref{causal2}, the survey data on Diet Coke consumption frequency categorizes responses into five frequency levels, assigned specific codes from 1 to 5, representing a range from "Almost never or never" to "Almost always or always," with corresponding counts of respondents.
-Additionally, the table accounts for special cases such as non-responses ("Blank") and data entry errors ("Error").
+We extracted the necessary data for constructing the causal diagram and clarified the data types for each variable.
+As shown in Figure~\ref{causal2}, Diet Coke consumption frequency is categorized into five levels, coded from 1 to 5, ranging from ``Almost never or never" to ``Almost always or always," with corresponding respondent counts.
+Special cases like non-responses (``Blank") and data entry errors (``Error") are also noted.

-Unlike the discrete data associated with Diet Coke consumption, the fatness component, represented by BMI data, consists of a series of continuous values that provide precise BMI measurements for each individual, as shown in Figure~\ref{causal3}.
-The data formats for other influencing factors also fall into these two categories: discrete and continuous.
-With this data prepared, we can now proceed to construct the causal diagram.
+In contrast, the fatness variable, represented by BMI, consists of continuous values providing precise measurements, as illustrated in Figure~\ref{causal3}.
+Other influencing factors are classified as either discrete or continuous.
+With this data, we can now construct the causal diagram.

-To clearly articulate the relationships among variables in our study and ensure the accuracy of our methodology, we formally define the independent variable ($X$), the dependent variable ($Y$), and outline relevant covariates:
+To clearly define the relationships among variables and ensure methodological accuracy, we identify the independent variable ($X$), the dependent variable ($Y$), and relevant covariates: